The Difference between Natural Fiber and Man Made Fiber

 Natural Fiber:

-Generally, we know that the fiber which comes from nature is known as natural fiber.
-Mainly natural fiber is found from cellulose, protein and mineral.
+Generally, we know that the fiber that comes from nature is known as natural fiber.
+Mainly natural fiber is found from cellulose, protein and minerals.
 Natural fibers are classified three ways cellulosic, protein and mineral.
 The origin of cellulosic (Cotton, sisal fiber, bamboo, bast, ramie, hemp, hemi, kenaf, etc.) is vegetable, protein (Lamb wool, silk, mulberry, horse hair, etc.) is an animal (Lamb wool, silk, mulberry, horse hair, etc.) and mineral (asbestos).

 Natural Fiber (Cotton)